Artem-Dvoinykh/ArcanoidGame/README.md

-An Arcanoid game, written in Java according to OOP principles.
+An Arkanoid game, written in Java according to OOP principles.

 Rules:
 1) Game is over if you loose all balls.